rdmorganiser/rdmo-docs/docs/management/domain.md

 The domain model can be managed under *Domain* in the management menu in the navigation bar.

-After the installation of RDMO the domain is initially empty. **We suggest that all RDMO operators initially import the domain model provided by the RDMO project.** Using a common domain over all RDMO instances allows us to exchange questionaires, views and other content, and could lead to a common metadata application profile for data management planning.
+After the installation of RDMO the domain is initially empty. **We suggest that all RDMO operators initially import the domain model provided by the RDMO project.** Using a common domain over all RDMO instances allows us to exchange questionnaires, views and other content, and could lead to a common metadata application profile for data management planning.
 Our domain is available at https://github.com/rdmorganiser/rdmo-catalog.
-The domain is meant to be extendable, but the core data model enables interoperability and cooperativity amongst RDMO instances and it is a good starting point to create questionaires.
+The domain is meant to be extendable, but the core data model enables interoperability and cooperativity amongst RDMO instances and it is a good starting point to create questionnaires.

 ![](../_static/img/screens/domain.png)
 > *Screenshot of the domain management interface*